Skip to main content

 Component Architecture

 Most components run in separate processes, ensuring security and stability.
-During development, these processes can be managed by the Stepflow runtime.
-In production, these component servers can be separately managed and scaled.
-For instance, the component server applying specific models can run on a dedicated machine keeping the model in memory for better resource usage.
+During development, the Stepflow orchestrator manages component server processes locally.
+In production, component servers can be separately deployed and scaled across multiple machines or containers.
+For instance, a component server running ML models can be deployed on GPU-enabled hardware while the orchestrator runs on standard compute nodes.

-The diagram below shows how the Stepflow runtime interacts with multiple component servers.
+The diagram below shows how the Stepflow orchestrator interacts with multiple component servers.

 Next Steps